 Greenwich Village Smoking vs. Low-Brow, Low-Life Smoking; Ah, the Ideals of Youth

-I began smoking in college, in 1982, because I thought intellectuals smoked.
-Look at Jackson Pollock--that ubiquitous fag dangling from his bottom lip.
-His "No. 5, 1948" sold for $151 million and it was just a bunch of paint dribbles.
+I began (and ended) smoking in college, in 1982.
+Because I thought intellectuals smoked.
+Look at Jackson Pollock, his ubiquitous fag dangling from his bottom lip.
+His painting "No. 5, 1948" sold for $151 million and it was just a bunch of paint dribbles.
 If smoking was stupid, I wanted to be stupid like Jackson Pollock.
-Stupid like Georgia O'Keefe, Eugene O'Neill, Edith Wharton... the Greenwich Village crowd.
+Stupid like Georgia O'Keefe, Eugene O'Neill, Edith Warton... the Greenwich Village crowd.
 The reds, the anarchists, the social reformers.
+The left bankers.
 I wanted to identify with them.

 How to Write Truly Frightening Horror Fiction